 Not only do cover plates help to prevent accidental shocks, but they help to contain any arcing or sparking that might take place within an electrical box, thus potentially preventing a fire.
 Go through your home and make sure there are cover plates installed for all of the outlets, switches, and junction boxes.
 A few of the more common places for missing cover plates are in unfinished basement areas, behind refrigerators, inside kitchen cabinets, and at garage ceilings.

 While this is usually a very simple DIY repair, the photo above shows a situation where the fix isn’t quite so simple; if a cover plate was installed over the pegboard, it would leave a gap between the box and the cover that could allow sparks to escape and potentially start a fire.
-The fix for this situation would actually involve cutting away the pegboard a little more so that a cover plate could be installed tight against the box.
+The fix for this situation would actually involve cutting away the pegboard a little more so that a cover plate could be installed tight against the box, or installing a box extender.

 Open spliced wiring is a potential fire hazard.